Non-optimal levels of some reducible mod $p$ modular representations: Introduction

 Let $p \geq 5$ be a prime and $N$ be an integer not divisible by $p$.
 Let $f$ be a newform of level $N$ and weight $k \geq 2$ with Fourier coefficients in $\overline{\QQ_p}$ and denote by $\bar\rho_f$ the residual mod $p$ Galois representation attached to $f$.
 To be precise, let $\cO_f$ be the ring of integers in the finite extension of $\QQ_p$ generated by the Hecke eigenvalues of $f$ over $\QQ_p$ and let $\varpi_f$ be its uniformizer.
 From the works of Eichler-Shimura and Deligne, there is a $p$-adic Galois representation associated to $f$ which is absolutely irreducible and unramified outside primes dividing $Np$.
 Then $\rhob_f$ is the \emph{semi-simplification} of the mod $p$ Galois representation $\rho_f \pmod{\varpi_f}$.

-In this setting, one can ask some natural questions: Does there exist a newform $g$ of level $M \neq N$ and weight $k$ such that $\rhob_g \simeq \rhob_f$?
+In this setting, one can ask some natural questions: does there exist a newform $g$ of level $M \neq N$ and weight $k$ such that $\rhob_g \simeq \rhob_f$?
 If yes, what are all the levels at which such newforms occur?

 In his seminal work, Ribet \cite{Ri} studied these questions and established level raising for cuspidal eigenforms of level $\Gamma_0(N)$ and weight $2$.
-In particular, he proved that if $f$ is a cuspidal eigenform of level $\Gamma_0(N)$ and weight $2$, $\ell$ is a prime not dividing $Np$ and $\rhob_f$ is absolutely irreducible, then there exists a cuspidal eigenform $g$ of level $\Gamma_0(N\ell)$ and weight $2$ such that $g$ is new at $\ell$ and $\rhob_g \simeq \rhob_f$ if and only if Diamond \cite{Dia} generalized this result to establish level raising for eigenforms of weight $k \geq 2$ with absolutely irreducible residual representation.
+In particular, he proved that if $f$ is a cuspidal eigenform of level $\Gamma_0(N)$ and weight $2$, $\ell$ is a prime not dividing $Np$ and $\rhob_f$ is absolutely irreducible, then there exists a cuspidal eigenform $g$ of level $\Gamma_0(N\ell)$ and weight $2$ such that $g$ is new at $\ell$ and $\rhob_g \simeq \rhob_f$ if and only if Diamond \cite{Dia} generalized this result to establish level raising for eigenforms of weight $k \geq 2$.
 The study of such level raising results (in the more general setting of automorphic forms) and their consequences has now become a central theme in number theory.

-On the other hand, given an odd, continuous, semi-simple representation over a finite field $\FF$ of characteristic $p$, Carayol \cite{Ca} determined all the integers greater than the Artin conductor of $\rhob_0$ that can possibly occur as levels of newforms lifting $\rhob_0$.
+On the other hand, given an odd, continuous, semi-simple representation over a finite field $\FF$ of characteristic $p$ and an integer $p \nmid N$ divisible by the Artin conductor of $\rhob_0$, Carayol \cite{Ca} determined necessary conditions for the existence of a newform of level $N$ lifting $\rhob_0$.
 In other words, he classified all possible \emph{non-optimal} levels of newforms lifting $\rhob_0$.
 Here we say that a newform $f$ lifts $\rhob_0$ if $\rhob_f \simeq \rhob_0$, where $\rhob_f$ is the semi-simple mod $p$ Galois representation attached to $f$ as above.
-This leads us to a natural question: For which non-optimal levels does there exist a newform lifting $\rhob_0$?
+This leads us to a natural question: for which non-optimal levels does there exist a newform lifting $\rhob_0$?

 This question was studied by Diamond and Taylor in \cite{DT}.
 If $\rhob_0$ is absolutely irreducible, then they proved, under some mild assumptions, that for an appropriate weight and every non-optimal level, there exists a newform lifting $\rhob_0$ (see \cite[Theorem A]{DT}).
 In fact, they generalized level raising results of Ribet and Diamond to multiple primes to get a newform for every non-optimal level lifting $\rhob_0$ (see \cite[Theorem B, C]{DT}).